keboola/developers-docs/extend/common-interface/config-file.md

 file (valid JSON) that
 will be available to the next API call.
 A missing or an empty file will remove the state value.
-A state object is saved to configuration storage only when actually running the app (not in [sandbox API calls](https://kebooladocker.docs.apiary.io/#reference/sandbox).
+A state object is saved to configuration storage only when actually running the app (not in [debug API calls](https://kebooladocker.docs.apiary.io/#reference/debug).
 The state must be a valid JSON file.
+[Encryption](/overview/encryption/#encrypting-data-with-api) is applied to the state the same way it is applied to configurations, `KBC::ProjectSecure::` ciphers are used.

 ### State File Properties
 Because the state is stored as part of a